 Mean score of companies in the Retail Trade Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-New Balance, Inc., headquartered in the United States, has set ambitious climate commitments to address its carbon emissions.
-Although specific emissions data for the most recent year is not available, the company has established significant reduction targets.
-New Balance aims to reduce its absolute Scope 1 and Scope 2 greenhouse gas (GHG) emissions by 60% by 2030, using 2019 as the base year.
-Additionally, the company is committed to increasing its sourcing of renewable electricity from approximately 49% in 2019 to 100% by 2025, maintaining this level through 2030.
-Furthermore, New Balance has set a target to reduce its absolute Scope 3 GHG emissions, which include emissions from purchased goods and services as well as upstream transportation and distribution, by 50% by 2030 from the same 2019 baseline.
-These commitments align with the Science Based Targets initiative (SBTi) and are designed to contribute to limiting global warming to 1.5°C. New Balance's proactive approach reflects its dedication to sustainability within the textiles, apparel, and footwear sector.
+In 2022, New Balance, Inc. reported total greenhouse gas emissions of approximately 1,394,558,000 kg CO2e, with emissions distributed across various scopes: 3,401,000 kg CO2e for Scope 1, 1,362,000 kg CO2e for Scope 2, and a significant 1,394,558,000 kg CO2e for Scope 3.
+The Scope 3 emissions primarily stem from purchased goods and services (983,084,000 kg CO2e) and upstream transportation and distribution (191,723,000 kg CO2e).
+New Balance has set ambitious climate commitments, aiming to reduce absolute Scope 1 and 2 greenhouse gas emissions by 60% by 2030, using 2019 as the base year.
+Additionally, the company plans to increase its sourcing of renewable electricity from 49% in 2019 to 100% by 2025, maintaining this commitment through 2030.
+For Scope 3 emissions, New Balance targets a 50% reduction in emissions from purchased goods and services and upstream transportation and distribution by 2030, also from a 2019 baseline.
+These targets align with the Science Based Targets initiative (SBTi) and are designed to contribute to limiting global warming to 1.5°C, reflecting New Balance's commitment to sustainability and climate action within the textiles, apparel, footwear, and luxury goods sector.

 Companies disclose and commit to reducing emissions to show they are serious about reducing emissions impact over time.
 They can also help a company track its progress over time.